NFL Preseason Week 2 Roundup: Lacy Still Has Everything to Prove with Seahawks

 That's what Lacy has generally done throughout his career.
-But the difference between him now and Lacy at his best is that before he'd often create the cloud and then emerge from it to keep charging forward for more yards while pinballing off defenders.
+But the difference between Lacy two years ago and now is that before he'd often create the cloud and then emerge from it to keep charging forward for more yards while pinballing off defenders.
 That's the Lacy we knew during his first two seasons with the Green Bay Packers, when he ran for 1,100-plus yards in back-to-back years.

 Now he lumbers, and that powerful acceleration is more sporadic.
-We saw that against the Vikings when the 27-year-old ran for only 20 yards on his six carries.
+We saw that against the Vikings, when the 27-year-old ran for only 20 yards on his six carries.
 That's a per-carry average of 3.3 yards.
-Meanwhile, Chris Carson averaged 4.5 yards for the Seahawks while breaking off a 13-yard run, and Mike Davis posted 37 yards on six carries, and Alex Collins led the team with 58 yards on 10 carries.
+Meanwhile, Chris Carson averaged 4.5 yards while breaking off a 13-yard run, Mike Davis posted 37 yards on six carries, and Alex Collins led the team with 58 yards on 10 carries.

 The Seahawks have two oft-injured running backs atop their depth chart.
 But Rawls' ceiling is much higher, as Lacy is quickly fading to become the change-of-pace or short-yardage option.